BGCG/project2/README.md

 ## Testing ##

-###Troubleshooting and optimisation###
+### Troubleshooting and optimisation ###

 The main areas that required the most troubleshooting and optimisation in this project was constructing the loops to iterate through each question.
 To iterate through the question I initially had a for loop to iterate through the questions which had an inner forEach loop to iterate through the options.
 The for loop was critical to the functionality of the forEach loop as the forEach loop would reference the iterator specified in the for loop.
 Unfortunately this caused some issues such as the loop repeating many times in the gameplay, ultimately resulting in the browser crashing (even though I had specified an end point conditional).
 Therefore, I had to opt for a different approach whereby I preserved the forEach for the questions but took away the for loop and created a global 'i' variable that I would use throughout the code and would be iterated and have a controlled stop point as determined by an if conditional statement in the showNextQuestion function regulating the number of iterations.
 I believe as in each question presented we also need to iterate through the options which add the number of looping that occurs which mean I need to set my end point to 20 to iterate through 5 questions to account for the increased number of loops.

 ### Key points ###

-* Tested on HTML validator
+* Passed through HTML validator and no errors were found
-* Tested on CSS validator
+* Passed through CSS validator and no errors were found
-* Tested on Javascript validator
+* Tested on Javascript JShint quality control tool
-* Tested on lighthouse
+* Generated a lighthouse report using Dev Tools which yielded an excellent accessibility score
 * I confirm that the feedback alerted to the user is correct (i.e. question correct answers are accurate)
+* I confirmed that this quiz looks good in multiple devices using Chrome Developer tools

 ## Debugging ##

 My quiz background image wasn't appearing intially - I found removal of the intial '/' in the path in the url() in the background image selector in the css code solved this issue.
-Further troubleshooting of bugs will be discussed in the 'troubleshotting and optimisation' section.
+Further troubleshooting of bugs will be discussed in the 'troubleshotting and optimisation' in the testing section.

+## Deployment ##

+This site is hosted on GitHub pages by adhering to the following steps;

+* Go to settings in project repositry
+* Click on pages
+* Set branch to 'main'

+The site can be found [here](https://bgcg.github.io/project2/).

 ## Technologies used ##